-Qualifications and Requirements To qualify for the program and Student must:
+Qualifications and Requirements To qualify for the program an applicant must:

 - 1. Be at least 18 years old, or at least 17 with parental consent. - 2.
 Have a current California Driver's License card and Social Security Card - 3.
-Students enrolling into BPPE licensed schools must have a minimum of a high school diploma, a GED.
+Applicants enrolling into BPPE licensed schools must have a minimum of a high school diploma, a GED.
 No Ability to Benefit Students will be admitted. - 4.
 Physical Clearance to Participate in Program, Drug-test, Flu Vaccine during flu season. - 5.
 EMT-B students must possess enough ability to: Lift at least 50 lbs. unassisted, stand, carry and balance on uneven terrain.
 Stoop, kneel, climb, crouch and crawl as needed to reach patients and safely remove and transport.
 Carry and utilize emergency medical equipment appropriately.
 Communicate verbally to patients, physicians, nurses and co-workers.
 Hear, understand, and react quickly to verbal instructions and patient needs. - 6.
 Current Immunization Records for the following: - PPD Two Step: TB1- Tuberculosis within 1 year and TB2 within 30 days of program, Tetanus within 1 year, MMR- Measles, Mumps, Rubella (childhood record ok), Varicella Immunity, and Hepatitis B- At least shot #1 in series. - 7.
-Students attending the E.M.T B course must not have been convicted of a felony or any other charges which would prevent you from holding public office or possessing, using a firearm and or ammunition. - 8.
-Classes for a particular program will not begin until the class reaches a minimum number of students for the class the student wishes to enroll in.
-AFPD tries to run one class per month for each program.
-However, if minimum enrollment is not met for a specific class, students have the option to roll into another class offering.
-Additionally, students regardless of Veteran status will not be required to enroll into a program until there is an official start date.
-Veterans who are using Post 911/G.I.
-Bill will not be enrolled into V.A Manager until the first official start day of the class for which they are enrolling in.
+Students attending the E.M.T B course must not have been convicted of a felony or any other charges which would prevent you from holding public office or possessing, using a firearm and or ammunition.